sayhan-ahmed/crafty-client/README.md

-# Crafty. 🏺
+# Crafty. — Premium Handcrafted E-Commerce Platform 🏺

-**Crafty** is a full-stack e-commerce web application designed for artisans to list handcrafted goods and for customers to discover unique, sustainable products.
-It features a polished UI, secure authentication via Firebase, and a complete shopping workflow backed by MongoDB.
+**Crafty** is a high-performance, secure, and scalable e-commerce web application engineered to deliver a seamless shopping experience for premium handcrafted goods.
+Built with modern full-stack architecture, real-time data synchronization, and enterprise-grade authentication.

 ## 🚀 Live Demo